jfjensen/CarND-Path-Planning-Project/README.md

 The model I have implemented uses a Behavior Tree which is used to determine the behavior of the autonomous vehicle.
 Every time a certain behavior is chosen, a Trajectory which executes that behavior, is constructed and carried out by the Path Planner.

-* The Behavior Tree is based on the Master's thesis "Behavior Trees for decision-making in autonomous driving" by Magnus Olsson.
-[PDF](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjdy8uinKTVAhXGcBoKHSJcCz0QFggzMAA&url=http%3A%2F%2Fwww.diva-portal.org%2Fsmash%2Fget%2Fdiva2%3A907048%2FFULLTEXT01.pdf&usg=AFQjCNEFT-Jl9WkK0B-Ycz0_e0IcD_Au1A)
+* The Behavior Tree is based on the Master's thesis "Behavior Trees for decision-making in autonomous driving" by Magnus Olsson [PDF](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjdy8uinKTVAhXGcBoKHSJcCz0QFggzMAA&url=http%3A%2F%2Fwww.diva-portal.org%2Fsmash%2Fget%2Fdiva2%3A907048%2FFULLTEXT01.pdf&usg=AFQjCNEFT-Jl9WkK0B-Ycz0_e0IcD_Au1A) .
+A Behavior Tree is an interesting solution given that it is easy to extend with new behaviors.
-* The Trajectory is constructed using "SineInOut" easing functions.
-These functions are commonly used in computer animation.
+* The Trajectory is constructed using a "SineEaseInOut" easing function; see [Github (lines 148-152)](https://github.com/warrenm/AHEasing/blob/master/AHEasing/easing.c) .
+Easing functions are commonly used in computer animation.
+The chosen easing function seems to work just as fine as a Minimal Jerk Trajectory but is much simpler to implement.

 ### main.cpp

-##### Waypoints (lines 182-231)
+##### Reading in waypoints (lines 182-231)
-Saving the waypoint data from the supplied CSV file.
+Reading the waypoint data from the supplied CSV file.
 Make sure to add 2 extra waypoints at the end of the track in order to 'close the loop.'

 ##### Fitting splines to waypoints (lines 235-246)
 Creating 4 splines to fit the waypoint data: